ibm-cloud-docs/vsrx/failover.md

 # Working with Failover
 {: #working-with-failover}

+You can initiate failover from your primary {{site.data.keyword.vsrx_full}} to a backup device, so that all control and data plane traffic is routed through the secondary gateway device after failover.
+{: shortdesc}

 This section is only applicable if your Juniper vSRX gateway devices are provisioned in High-Availability mode.
 {: note}

-This topic describes how to initiate failover from your primary gateway device to a backup device, so that all control and data plane traffic is routed through the secondary gateway device after failover.

 To do so, perform the following procedure: